Current Members

 Neelamberi (Neela) Klein

-Neelamberi (Neela) Klein is a first year graduate student working with Dr. Kurt Hugenberg.
+Neelamberi (Neela) Klein is a fourth year doctoral candidate working with Dr. Kurt Hugenberg.
 Her research focuses on the overlap between prejudice, person perception, and emotions.
-Specifically, her work investigates how experienced and perceived emotions influence the expression of prejudice and trait perceptions of diverse targets.
+Specifically, her work investigates how emotion expressions influence face perception, how marginalized individuals regulate their emotions, and how emotion regulation strategy usage influences person perception.
 For more information, check out Neela's CV.

 Victor Quintanilla